Smallibs/maitar/README.md

 ## Functor implementation

 Implementation requires an initial definition of the basic structure.
 This can be seen as the ability to use or open one type of module, and nothing else.
-For `Option` we introduce `OptionK` and this one should implements `HKP`.
+For `Option` we introduce `OptionK` and this one should implement `HKP`.

 ```rust
 pub struct OptionK;